-It's wild fun that will challenge even the most disciplined of skeet and trap shooters.
+Don't feel bad if you haven't heard of helice shooting.
+Many sportspeople have never heard of it either.
+This game combines the unpredictable nature of bird hunting with shooting clays.
+It's wild fun that will challenge even the most disciplined skeet and trap shooters.
 Here is how it's done.

 That means you can score a hit on a target, but if the witness cap separates and falls over the back of the fence, you're out of luck.
-There are also times where the witness cap doesn't separate at all.
+There are also times when the witness cap doesn't separate at all.
 If it doesn't, that's an unfortunate miss by helice standards.
 You also can't shoot the target once it crosses the fence.

 Most matches take an entire day to complete, longer if you have a lot of shooters.
 You may only be shooting 30 targets, but as far as shotgun sports go, you'd better set aside some time for the competition.

-Under U.S. Helice Association rules, the largest gun you can use is a 12 gauge and you're limited to factory-load shells (Sorry to all the reloaders out there).
+Under U.S. Helice Association rules, the largest gun you can use is a 12 gauge, and you're limited to factory-load shells (Sorry to all the reloaders out there).

-You'll want a shotgun with a fast and smooth swing, because you won't have much time to think about your form once the birds start flying.
+You'll want a shotgun with a fast and smooth swing because you won't have much time to think about your form once the birds start flying.

-In fact, the U.S. Helice Association only lists 16 helice ranges in only seven states.
+The U.S. Helice Association only lists 16 helice ranges in only seven states.
 Texas leads the way with five of them.
 Of course, that doesn't mean there aren't more, but you might have to do some asking around to find one.

 If you want to add a helice setup to your local club, you're in for another challenge.
 While you can find the targets for sale online, it's tough to find the launchers for purchase at all.
 You'll need to be resourceful to bring this game to your local area.